AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 -->

-After learning the pre-requisites and configuring the development environment, you are well prepared to start customizing your theme according to your specific requirements.
+After learning the pre-requisites and configuring the development environment, you are well prepared to start customizing or styling your theme according to your specific requirements.

 ### Customize a theme {#steps-to-customize-a-theme-core-components}